WE WILL BE IMPLEMENTING USSF BIRTH YEAR GUIDELINES

 Substitutions are unlimited and can occur at any stoppage.

-All Teams shall check-in at the MANDATORY REGISTRATION pursuant to application and acceptance notifications.
-Mandatory check-in will take place the Friday prior to the first day of tournament play.
+All Teams shall check-in at the MANDATORY REGISTRATION CHECK pursuant to application and acceptance notifications.
+Mandatory check-in will take place the Saturday prior to the first game of tournament play.
 Failure to check-in may result in disqualification from the tournament.
 Team credentials and player medical releases will be verified during the time for all players, coaches and administrators.

 Current Club Registrar signed laminated USYSA player ID cards will be required for all players, coaches and administrators.
 All teams must provide a team tournament roster (available on site) Player’s Birth certificates are not needed for registration night, but must be available if requested by tournament director.
 An example of why the birth certificate would need to be view by the director is if your team has a player playing outside of his or her age.
 The date of birth, spelling of name, etc.. is listed wrong on the player card, because of an administrative error, pending approval from CalSouth.